 Botox is a muscle relaxant that may be injected.
-It employs onabotulinumtoxinA, a neurotoxin that relax the muscle for a short period of time.
+It employs onabotulinumtoxinA, a neurotoxin that relaxes the muscle for a short period.

 The injection is often used to reduce the appearance of forehead wrinkles.
 It may, however, affect the form of your face and manage facial discomfort if utilized in your masseter muscles (near your cheekbones).

 Botox for the masseter muscle is referred to as masseter Botox.
 Please continue reading to discover more about the therapy, including its advantages and disadvantages.

 What is masseter Botox, and how does it work?

 One of the muscles that aid in chewing is the Masseter.
 It links your cheekbone to your lower jawbone and is placed on the side of your face.

 A masseter Botox is when Botox is injected into the Masseter.
 Botox for the jaw is sometimes known as jaw Botox.